Naftali Schiff: Holocaust Education

 Schiff has been actively involved in Holocaust education for many years In 2006 he founded JRoots, a non-profit educational organisation that offers trips for Jewish youth to destinations of Jewish interest worldwide.
 JRoots has specialized in passing on the legacy of Holocaust survivors and educating young Jewish people about their heritage and Jewish identity.

 Schiff has travelled the world interviewing Holocaust survivors to record their stories.
 This project was filmed as a documentary series by JRoots multimedia division Legacy Live, The “Vehigadeta Levinchaseries – And you shall tell it to your children”.
 This first film in the series has been distributed worldwide.

 The second film in this series tells the story of Holocaust survivor Eva Neumann, who was featured alongside Rabbi Schiff on Channel 5 News in October 2006.

 Schiff aided in publishing the bespoke JRoots Guide to Poland: Triumph and Tragedy.
 Other films in this series include documentaries about Holocaust survivors Leah Kaufman, Pearl Benisch (student of Sarah Schenirer) and Dov Landau.

 In 2018 Rabbi Schiff met Holocaust Survivor Josef Lewkowicz and convinced him to speak for the first time since the Holocaust about his survival story.
 What started as a short meeting in Josef's daughter's house in America has now developed into a published book by Penguin Random House, "The Survivor" released in March 2023.
-Josef's story is one of the last great untold stories of the Holocaust, The Survivor is an astonishing account of one man's unbreakable spirit, unshakeable faith, and extraordinary courage in the face of evil.